-The Audit Committee has met and held discussions with management and the Company's internal auditors and independent registered public accounting firm.
-The Audit Committee has reviewed and discussed the audited consolidated financial statements, as well as Management's Discussion and Analysis of Financial Condition and Results of Operations section of the Company's Annual Report to shareholders, with management and the independent registered public accounting firm.
-Consistent with the requirements of the Sarbanes-Oxley Act of 2002 and the rules promulgated thereunder, the Audit Committee discussed with the independent registered public accounting firm those matters required to be discussed by the statement on Auditing Standards No. 61, as amended (AICPA, Professional Standards, Vol. 1.
-AU section 380), as adopted by the Public Company Accounting Oversight Board ("PCAOB") in Rule 3200T.
+The Audit Committee has met and held discussions with management and the Company's internal auditors and KPMG LLP, the Company's independent registered public accounting firm.
+The Audit Committee has reviewed and discussed the audited consolidated financial statements, as well as Management's Discussion and Analysis of Financial Condition and Results of Operations section of the Company's Annual Report to shareholders, with management and KPMG LLP.
+Consistent with the requirements of the Sarbanes-Oxley Act of 2002 and the rules promulgated thereunder, the Audit Committee discussed with KPMG LLP those matters required to be discussed pursuant to Auditing Standard No. 16, "Communications with Audit Committees," adopted by the Public Company Accounting Oversight Board ("PCAOB"), and the rules of the SEC, and reviewed a letter from KPMG LLP disclosing such matters.

-In addition, the Audit Committee has discussed with the independent registered public accounting firm the firm's independence from Company management and the Company and has reviewed the written disclosures and letter from the independent registered public accounting firm pursuant to applicable requirements of the PCAOB regarding the independent registered public accounting firm's communications with the Audit Committee concerning independence.
+In addition, the Audit Committee has discussed with KPMG LLP the firm's independence from Company management and the Company and has reviewed the written disclosures and letter from KPMG LLP pursuant to applicable requirements of the PCAOB regarding the independent registered public accounting firm's communications with the Audit Committee concerning independence and considered the compatibility of non-audit services with KPMG LLP's independence.

-The Audit Committee has discussed with the Company's internal auditors and independent registered public accounting firm the overall scope and plans for their respective audits.
-The Audit Committee has met with the internal auditors and independent registered public accounting firm, with and without management present, to discuss the results of their audits, their evaluations of the Company's internal controls, and the overall quality of the Company's financial reporting.
+The Audit Committee has discussed with the Company's internal auditors and KPMG LLP the overall scope and plans for their respective audits.
+The Audit Committee has met with the internal auditors and KPMG LLP, with and without management present, to discuss the results of their audits; their evaluations of the Company's internal controls, including internal control over financial reporting; and the overall quality of the Company's financial reporting.

-In reliance on the reviews and discussions referred to above, the Audit Committee has recommended to the Board that the audited consolidated financial statements be included in the Company's Annual Report on Form 10-K for the year ended December 31, 2012.
+In reliance on the reviews and discussions referred to above, the Audit Committee has recommended to the Board that the audited consolidated financial statements be included in the Company's Annual Report on Form 10-K for the year ended December 31, 2014 filed with the SEC.